-You can use this UPI app to make money transactions simple, quick, and easy manner.
+You can use this UPI app to make money transactions simple, quick, and easy.
 You can also transfer money directly to other bank accounts if you know the receiver’s UPI ID.

 Here we’re having to look at the BHIM app from NPCI.
 BHIM UPI’s full form is Bharat Interface for Money.
 Let’s go through the steps to set up the BHIM UPI app.

 - Download and install the BHIM app from the Google Play Store or Apple App Store.